aws/dcv-access-console/README.md

 The best way to interact with our team is through GitHub.
 You can open an [issue](https://github.com/aws/dcv-access-console/issues/new/choose).

 If you have a support plan with AWS Support, you can also create a new [support case](https://support.console.aws.amazon.com/support/home#/).

-## Known Issues
-### Security Vulnerabilities
-There are known security vulnerabilities that cannot be addressed at this time due to Node.js version constraints.
-The Access Console requires Node.js v16 to support Amazon Linux 2 (AL2).

 ## Security
 See [CONTRIBUTING](CONTRIBUTING.md#security-issue-notifications) for more information.